The-Politico/gspan.js/docs/GoogleServiceAccount.md

 ![permissions](images/permissions.jpg)

 In the final step, you can ignore the `Grant users access to this service account` and instead click `Create Key`.
 Choose `JSON` as the `Key type` and then click `Create`.
 This will give you a one-time credentials file which you should keep in a safe place.
-If you lose it you can create a new set of keys but you'll never be able get a key from this console after it's been created.
+If you lose it you can create a new set of keys but you'll never be able get the original credentials from this console after it's been created.

-In this file you'll find a `private_key` and a `client_email` which you'll need to have set as `GAPI_PRIVATE_KEY` and `GAPI_CLIENT_EMAIL` respectively in your node environment (see the main docs for more on how to do that).
+In this file you'll find a `private_key` and a `client_email` which you'll need to have set as `GAPI_PRIVATE_KEY` and `GAPI_CLIENT_EMAIL` respectively in your node environment (see the [README](../README.md) for more on how to do that).